Rank growth of elliptic curves in $S_4$ and $A_4$ quartic extensions of the rationals: Introduction

 \subsection{Rank Growth}

-For an elliptic curve $E$ and a number field $L$, let $E(L)$ be the group of $L$-rational points of $E$.
+For a number field $L$ and an elliptic curve $E$ defined over $L$, let $E(L)$ be the group of $L$-rational points of $E$.
 The Mordell-Weil Theorem says $E(L)$ is a finitely generated abelian group.
-The rank of the free abelian part, denoted $\mathrm{rk}(E/L)$, has been the subject of much study.
+The rank of $E(L)$, denoted $\mathrm{rk}(E/L)$, has been the subject of much study.
 Of particular interest here is the behavior of the rank upon base change, i.e. for an extension of number fields $K/L$, what is $\mathrm{rk}(E/K) - \mathrm{rk}(E/L)$?
 We call this difference the \textit{rank growth} of $E$ in $K/L$.

-In the case $L=\mathbb{Q}$ and $K/\mathbb{Q}$ are a quadratic extensions, given an elliptic curve $E/\mathbb{Q}$, a conjecture of Goldfeld predicted that 50\% of quadratic twists, $E^K$, of $E$ have analytic rank zero and 50\% have analytic rank one.
-Recent work of Smith \cites{Smith0, Smith1, Smith2} studies the distribution of $\ell^\infty$-Selmer groups and gives a version of Goldfeld's Conjecture for $2^\infty$-Selmer coranks.
+Suppose $L=\mathbb{Q}$ and $K/\mathbb{Q}$ denotes a quadratic extension.
+Given an elliptic curve $E/\mathbb{Q}$, a conjecture of Goldfeld predicts that 50\% of quadratic twists, $E^K$, of $E$ have analytic rank zero and 50\% have analytic rank one.
+See Section \ref{subsec:quadtwists} for a definition and discussion of quadratic twists.
+Recent work of Smith \cites{Smith0, Smith1, Smith2} studies the distribution of $\ell^\infty$-Selmer groups and proves a version of Goldfeld's Conjecture for $2^\infty$-Selmer coranks.

-Indeed, ranks of quadratic twists $E^K$ measure the rank growth of $E$ from $\mathbb{Q}$ to $K$, which will be essential for rank growth in some larger degree extensions.
-In particular, we will be interested in studying rank growth in higher degree and non-abelian extensions.
+In this paper, we will be interested in studying rank growth in higher degree and non-abelian extensions.
+In this setting, ranks of quadratic twists, $E^K$, measure the rank growth of $E$ from $\mathbb{Q}$ to $K$, which will be essential for rank growth in some larger degree extensions.
 Previously, and in higher degrees, David, Fearnley, and Kisilevsky \cite{David} have given conjectures for how frequently the rank of an elliptic curve grows in cyclic prime degree extensions.
 Lemke Oliver and Thorne \cite{LOT} gave asymptotic lower bounds for the number of $S_d$ extensions for which an elliptic curve $E$ gains rank.
 Further, Shnidman and Weiss \cite{Ari} study rank growth of elliptic curves from a number field $L$ up to an extension $L(\sqrt[2n]{d})$.

-\subsection{Results for $S_4$ and $A_4$ quartic extensions}
+\subsection{Results for $S_4$ and $A_4$-quartic extensions}

+In this paper, we investigate the rank growth of elliptic curves in $S_4$ and $A_4$-quartic extensions of the rationals.
+In what follows, unless stated otherwise, we will always assume $E$ is an elliptic curve defined over $\mathbb{Q}$.
+Further, $K/\mathbb{Q}$ will always be an $S_4$ or $A_4$-quartic extension.
+That is, one for which the normal closure of $K$ over $\mathbb{Q}$ is an $S_4$ or $A_4$-Galois extension.
+For an elliptic curve $E/\mathbb{Q}$ with discriminant $\Delta_E$, we'll consider $\mathrm{rk}(E/K) - \mathrm{rk}(E/\mathbb{Q})$ for many such $K$.
+It will often be convenient to use the rank of a Selmer group of an elliptic curve $E/K$ (here we only need the 2-Selmer group) in place of the rank, $\mathrm{rk}(E/K)$.
+See Definition \ref{def:Sel2} for the definition of the 2-Selmer group, $\mathrm{Sel}_2(E/K)$, of an elliptic curve $E/K$ and Section \ref{seldefs} for a discussion of their utility in our context.